Simon (game): Gameplay

 The swiping sounds are presented with sliding between notes.
 The bigger the slide, the bigger the swipe will be.
-The exact notes and sound effects were also used for a smaller version called Simon Micro Series.
+The exact notes and sound effects were also used for a smaller version, called Simon Micro Series.
 The sounds were then recreated for Simon Air and Simon Optix.

 Clones

-As a popular game, Simon inspired many imitators and knockoffs.
+As a popular game, Simon inspired many imitators.
 Atari released a handheld version of Touch Me in 1978, with multicolored buttons and pleasant musical tones.
-Though named for the older arcade game, the handheld Touch Me contained Simon's three game variations and four difficulty levels, albeit with limits of 8, 16, 32 and 99 instead of 8, 14, 20 and 31.
-Even its button layout mirrored that of Simon (though upside-down), with blue in the upper left, yellow in the upper right, red in the lower left and green in the lower right.
+Though named for the older arcade game, the handheld Touch Me contained Simon's three game variations and four difficulty levels, but with limits of 8, 16, 32 and 99 instead of 8, 14, 20 and 31.
+Even its button layout mirrored that of Simon (though upside-down), with blue in the upper left, yellow in the upper right, red in the lower left, and green in the lower right.
 Its only unique features were an LED score display, similar to that of its arcade counterpart, and its small size, similar to that of a pocket calculator.